azad96/TensorRT-API/multigrain/README.md

 Facebook Multigrain repository: [link](https://github.com/facebookresearch/multigrain)

+This sample is an example of using a plugin layer in TensorRT-API.

 # How To Run

 1. Execute the gen_wts.py file in pytorch-multigrain to generate the appropriate weight file with wts extension.
 This file will be used by TensorRT-API.
 You can download the weights from the multigrain link I shared at the top.
 If you don't have a weight file comment the lines below for now.